IEA-Task-43/digital_wra_data_standard/README.md

 ## Digital Calibration Certificate Model

-As a requirement resulting from the development of the *Standardized Measurement Data Model*, a [digital calibration certificate](./digital_calibration_certificate) is introduced as a complementary standard.
-This standard currently supports anemometer calibration certificats according to IEC 61400-12-1:2017.
+As a requirement resulting from the development of the *WRA Data Model*, a [digital calibration certificate](./digital_calibration_certificate) is introduced as a complementary standard.
+This standard currently supports anemometer calibration certificates according to IEC 61400-12-1:2017.

 ## Contributing